cozy/cozy.github.io/src/dev/konnector.md

 ## Introduction

 A connector (also known as _konnector_) is a script that imports data from another web service and put those data into your cozy.
-Each connector is an independant application, managed by the [Cozy Collect] application.
+Each connector is an independent application, managed by the [Cozy Collect] application.

 To protect your data, each connector runs inside a container in order to sandbox all their interactions with your data.